Wisdom Teeth Removal

 - Possible damaged nerves and jawbone

-Although it's normal for patients to fear the wisdom teeth removal process, the dental team at 360 Dental will provide the safest, most comfortable extraction procedure possible.
+Although it's normal for patients to fear the wisdom teeth removal process, the providers at 360 Dental will perform the safest, most comfortable extraction procedure possible.

 Here is an overview of the extraction procedure:

 - Local, sedation or general anesthesia is administered

 - An incision is made in the gum tissue

 - The bone that blocks access to the tooth root is removed

 - The wisdom tooth is removed

 - The site of the removed tooth is cleaned